TomLiDev/mushroom-mapper/README.md

 ### Register/Sign Up Page

 To access the site each user will be required to create an account.
 This page will prompt them to enter their name, email address and create a password of suitable complexity.
-Once these steps have been succesfully carried out the user will see a message confirming account creation and will be allowed to access the main site.
+Once these steps have been successfully carried out the user will see a message confirming account creation and will be allowed to access the main site.

 ![Image of the registration page on different devices](documentation/register-devices.png)